 *SPOILER ALERT! *

 Do not read the following chapters if you have yet to read the first five books in the Harrowbethian Saga.
-These beginning chapters to book VI will spoil the series if you haven't read the start of Eena's adventures.
+These beginning chapters to book VI will spoil the series if you have not read the start of Eena's adventures.

 Continue at your own risk.